Votto homers in 7th straight game, Reds beat Mets 6-2

 NEW YORK (AP) — Joey Votto homered for the seventh straight game, one shy of a major league record, and the Cincinnati Reds beat the New York Mets 6-2 on Friday night.

-Báez was acquired from the Cubs along with right-hander Trevor Williams for outfield prospect Pete Crow-Armstrong, the Mets’ first-round pick in the 2020 amateur draft.
-Báez is expected to join the Mets on Saturday and will play shortstop until injured buddy Francisco Lindor (oblique) returns.

-Williams was optioned to Triple-A Syracuse but could soon be called upon by the Mets as they try to remain atop the NL East without deGrom, who was diagnosed with right arm inflammation following a bullpen session Thursday.
-DeGrom, who has a 1.08 ERA but hasn’t pitched since July 7, underwent an MRI which revealed no damage.

 Votto’s solo homer to center field in the sixth inning extended the Reds’ lead to 3-1.
-The six-time All-Star and 2010 NL MVP, serenaded with chants of “Over-rated!" earlier in the evening, seemed to enjoy a leisurely trot around the bases before he flexed and pointed to the name on the back of his uniform while nearing the Cincinnati dugout.
+The six-time All-Star and 2010 NL MVP, serenaded with chants of “Over-rated!” earlier in the evening, seemed to enjoy a leisurely trot around the bases before he flexed and pointed to the name on the back of his uniform while nearing the Cincinnati dugout — though he said afterward that was part of an inside joke with manager David Bell about their mutual favorite show, “Ted Lasso.”

+“I’ve never been in a place like this before,” said the 37-year-old Votto, who has exceeded 30 homers twice in his 15-year career.
+“And we’ve been playing well lately, so being a part of that, it’s exciting.”

+Votto has nine homers and 15 RBIs during his streak, which began last Saturday and includes just one hit that wasn’t a homer — an infield single against the Chicago Cubs.
+The Reds are 5-2 during the surge.

 Votto is the eighth player to homer in at least seven straight games and the first since Kendrys Morales did it for the Toronto Blue Jays in August 2018.
 Dale Long (1956), Don Mattingly (1987) and Ken Griffey Jr. (1993) are the only players to go deep in eight consecutive games.